raq929/wagtail-project-template/README.md

       django-admin startproject name --template=https://github.com/littleweaver/wagtail-project-template.git
     ```

-1. Rename the project-name folder to your project name.

-1. Search for all instances of `project-name` in the repo and replace them with your project name.
+1. Double check that all instances of `project_root` were replaced with your project name.
+You may need to do this manually for `package.json` and `.gitignore

 1. Change this README to be relevant to your project.